2015: The Year of the Temporary Employee

 Why Temps?
 Why Now?

 Because of the flexibility they offer to employers.
 With a temporary employee, a company can evaluate the ways individuals and their roles work into their business plans without having to commit to permanent, full-time hires and all they require like benefits, severance packages, and crisply-defined job descriptions.
 If a position needs some tweaking, it can be tweaked after the temp's stint at the company is over.
 If it's a good fit, the temp can be hired for a permanent position.
-In fact, this is exactly what 56% of employers say they plan to do.

 Take the Temp Job